 Adding ready-made, customizable workflow templates to your system will be a huge plus as well.

-What are integral parts of the workflow management software design process?
+Key parts of workflow management software design process

 Great apps are not the result of the genius designer (although it also contributes), but of the correctly organized process that leads the designer to a great solution.